 Learn how to use your gifts.
 Identify someone in your congregation who has the same gift.
 Ask them to mentor you (you may need several mentors as there may not be one person with all the gifts you have).

 Conduct some form of research to figure out how to use your spiritual gifts.
 Thank God for the internet which we can use to learn more about using the gifts He has given us.

 Take classes or webinars.
 Attend seminars that teach about your area of giftedness.
 Now you may ask, “Why doesn’t the church teach me how to develop my gifts?”
 That’s a good question and one I used to ask.
 I have since learned that not every congregation has the resources to equip its members.

 Maybe you are not part of a congregation that helps its members to develop their gifts, but guess what?
 Timothy wasn’t told to have someone fan his gift into a flame.
 He was instructed to do it for himself.

-Even if the church doesn’t provide resources for us to use our gifts, God still holds us accountable.
+Even if the church doesn’t provide resources for us to use our gifts, God still holds us accountable for them.
 It is our responsibility to develop and use our spiritual gifts as good and faithful stewards.

 Serve.
-The church has a number of ministries in which you can practice using your gifts to serve others.
+The church has a number of ministries in which you can practice using your gifts for God.
 Volunteer in various departments to see how your gifts fit into the body of Christ.